Laesod/massimoronca.it/_posts/2014-11-10-elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-two.md

 One of the main selling point of Elixir is pattern matching in function declaration.
 But pattern matching alone could not be enough, as we've seen in this example.
-In Elixir you can add conditions to function declarations that act in tandem with pattern marching and limit the range of values a function accept.
+In Elixir you can add conditions to function declarations that act in tandem with pattern matching and limit the range of values a function accept.
 They are called `guard clauses`, I'll rewrite those two functions to use them:

 > note the `when` after function declaration